-Mr. Benisch is a limited principal of Abrams Benisch Riker, Inc., a real estate firm based in New York City which is engaged in leasing, management and consulting services.
-Abrams Benisch Riker, Inc. is also an owner/member of Colliers International Property Consultants, which has regional offices throughout the United States and internationally.
-Mr. Benisch is a director of East New York and a member of its Mortgage Investment Committee.
-He is a director of the reconstituted board of directors of Integrated Resources, Inc. Mr. Benisch is a member of The Real Estate Board of New York, Inc. and a member of the 53rd Street Association N.Y.C.
+Mr. Benisch is a founder and limited principal of Colliers ABR, Inc., a real estate firm based in New York City which is engaged in leasing, management and consulting services.
+Colliers ABR, Inc. is also an owner/member of Colliers International Property Consultants, which has regional offices throughout the United States and internationally.
+He is a director of East New York and a member of its Community Reinvestment Act Committee.
+Mr. Benisch is a member of The Real Estate Board of New York, Inc. and a member of the 53rd Street Association N.Y.C.
 He is also an honorary director of St. Mary's Hospital for Children, Bayside, New York, and is a member of The Salvation Army Greater New York Advisory Board.